 I contacted United on your behalf and pointed out that their proposal did not make you whole.
 You should not bear any of the financial consequences of a mistake that was not yours.
 As you pointed out to United, this “resolution” garnered the airline an additional $122 that was not due them, and they still owed you the base miles that you should have earned from that flight.

 A fresh set of eyes at the airline reviewed your case and agreed.
 They offered you an additional $150 travel voucher and all of your base miles for the original flight.
 Because you frequently fly on United, you were pleased with the voucher.
-The miles were equally important to you, since you are a Premier Gold member on United and you would like to keep that status.
+The miles were equally important to you since you are a Premier Gold member on United and you would like to keep that status.

-We are pleased that, in the end, United did the right thing for you.
+I’m pleased that, in the end, United did the right thing for you.
 But this case does serve as a reminder to keep those boarding passes until you see your frequent flier miles credited to your account and you are safely checked in for your return flight.